 Insightful Tips for Vietnamese Localization Projects

-After discussing with our team of in-house native Vietnamese translators, GTE Localize has listed tips and advice that we believe will help you avoid misunderstanding and miscommunication when localizing your content into Vietnamese.
+After discussing with our team of in-house native Vietnamese translators, GTE Localize has listed tips and advice that we believe will help you avoid common mistakes when localizing your content for Vietnamese people.

 The Vietnamese language consists of numerous personal pronouns that are only meaningful when used in the correct context.
-Also, using the right personal pronouns show your respect to people of different ages or refer to their social status.
+Also, using the right personal pronouns shows your respect for people of different ages or refers to their social status.

 Below is the table of singular Vietnamese pronouns for your reference when selecting pronouns for your Vietnamese localization projects:

 |Vietnamese Pronoun||English equivalence||How to use it|

 |Tao||– Refer to yourself with close friends (informal)|

 |Second person||Bạn||You||– Use for a person who is at the same age as you or your friends.|